 What isn't OK is thinking that your religious beliefs should dictate others lives.

-What isn't OK is using your religion or your beliefs to take away rights from those who chose to live their life differently than you.
+What isn't OK is using your religion or your beliefs to take away rights from those that live their life differently than you.

-Some members of my church are still convinced that their marriage now means less because people are free to marry whoever they want to.
+Some members of my church are still convinced that their marriage now means less because people are free to marry whomever they want to.
 Honestly, I wish I was kidding.
-Tell me again, Brenda how exactly do Steve and Jason's marriage affect yours and Tom's?
+Tell me again, Brenda how exactly does Steve and Jason's marriage affect yours and Tom's?

 It doesn't.
 Really, it doesn't affect you at all.